Riley Weyman BA, JD

 Riley received his JD and a Certificate in Environmental Law from the Schulich School of Law at Dalhousie University, where he participated in the Willms & Shier Environmental Law Moot and completed a semester at the Dalhousie Legal Aid Service.
 While at Dalhousie, Riley won awards for his academic achievement and commitment to community service.
 Riley has also won awards for his academic writing from the Canadian Bar Association’s National Environmental, Energy and Resources Law Section and the Canadian Maritime Law Association.
 Riley was a research assistant to Dean Camille Cameron, QC.
 Riley and Dean Cameron have also co-authored a book chapter on class actions and climate change litigation that is expected to be published in early 2021.

-Riley is called to the bar in Ontario.
+Riley is called to the bar in Ontario and Alberta.

 Add Riley to address book